 Almerida has to be one of the top locations for laid back family holidays.
 The sea is as calm here as anywhere in Crete, thanks to its naturally protected waters.
 The sand shelves very gently into the sea, ideal for small children to paddle at the water’s edge and for young swimmers to try out their strokes.
 Teenagers, looking for a little more adventure, will find there are kayaks for rent as well as windsurfs.

 A short drive, or uphill walk (850 m) from Almerida the narrow streets that make up Plaka village radiate from the sleepy village square.
-During the day the leaves of the plain trees throw ample shade over the tables and chairs of several tavernas, sleepy outlets for coffee, cold drinks and delicious fresh Greek salads.
+During the day the leaves of the Plane trees throw ample shade over the tables and chairs of several tavernas, sleepy outlets for coffee, cold drinks and delicious fresh Greek salads.

 Evenings, the village metamorphoses into a romantic little place, where candles burn on the taverna tables, to which waiters deliver platefuls of char grilled meat and fish and traditional Cretan oven baked dishes.
 There are two well stocked mini markets in the village.